 The Continued Health Care Benefit Program offers health insurance for 18-36 months after Tricare eligibility ends and is open to military members and their families, including those who lose Tricare eligibility through divorce, or when children lose eligibility because they get married or become too old.

 Certain military veterans may also be eligible for VA health care benefits depending on their status, service record, and other criteria.
 Here is more information on the VA medical enrollment process.

 Members who transition to the Guard or Reserves may be eligible for Tricare Reserve Select, which is an affordable health care option.
 Finally, we have a list of health care resources for transitioning servicemembers.

 TAMP Coverage, Cost, and Enrollment

 The Transitional Assistance Management Program does not charge an enrollment fee for qualified servicemembers or their families.
-Eligible participants can be enrolled in TRICARE Prime or TRICARE Prime Overseas.
-If TRICARE Prime isn’t available in your area, you will automatically be enrolled in TRICARE Standard and Extra or TRICARE Standard Overseas.
+Eligible participants can be enrolled in Tricare Prime or Tricare Prime Overseas.
+If Tricare Prime isn’t available in your area, you will automatically be enrolled in Tricare Select and Extra or Tricare Standard Overseas.

 Maintaining Your Health Coverage is Essential

 Maintaining your health care coverage is important for several reasons—the first of which is the obvious one, to pay for any major medical bills.
 But another reason many people aren’t aware of is to maintain continuous medical coverage, which is important when you are obtaining a new insurance plan, especially if you are obtaining an individual health care plan or if you have preexisting medical conditions.